-Nintendo has had a rocky relationship with its various fandoms over the years, namely the Super Smash Bros. community; however, they made sure to pull out all the stops with Super Smash Bros.
+Despite Nintendo’s rocky relationship with the Smash community, the company made sure to pull out all the stops with Super Smash Bros.
 Ultimate.

-The end result is an action-packed arena fighter with an extensive roster that acts as a who’s who of Nintendo first-party mascots as well as some guest characters.
+The end result is an action-packed arena fighter with an extensive roster that serves as a “who’s who” of Nintendo first-party mascots as well as some guest characters.

 One of the game’s biggest strengths is its flexible ruleset, allowing you to adjust the level of challenge based on who’s playing.

-You could have a go at chaotic 4-player battles with chaotic environmental hazards, game-breaking items and power-ups, or battle to the death in competitive matches that put your skills to the test.
+You could have a go at chaotic 4-player battles with environmental hazards, game-breaking items, and power-ups, or battle to the death in competitive matches.

 The Legend of Zelda: Breath of the Wild

-However, some new mechanics such as cooking and weapon durability are welcome additions that provide an extra layer of challenge and strategy.
+Furthermore, new series mechanics like cooking and weapon durability are welcome additions that provide an extra layer of challenge and strategy.

 Lastly, BOTW features the largest, most detailed world of any other game in the series, with tons of hidden secrets and locations to discover.

 Categories: Action, Platforming